Fetsami-Araya/ECO3400-Project/README.md

 ## File and folder description

 * `data/`: This folder will contain all our data.
-Datasets were compiled from a variety of sources listed below:
+Datasets were compiled from a variety of sources listed in the Data Sources section:
+* `Results/`: Folder that contains the results of our analysis.
+* `data_clean.py`: File
+* `Master Datasets/`: Folder that contains the csv *M-ACTUAL.csv* which contains the full set of training data used to train and test our models.
+* `nowcast_ml.py`: Main file that performs nowcasting.
+* `dm_test.py`: File from [Johnathan Tsang (2017.)](google.com) that performs the Diebold-Mariano (1995) Test.

+## Data Sources

 |              Variable             | Frequency | Earliest Year | Year End |    Span    | Lag |
 |:---------------------------------:|:---------:|:-------------:|:--------:|:----------:|:---:|
 | Real GDP (dependent variable)     | Quarterly |          1961 | 2020     | 59 years   |     |